lavague-ai/LaVague/docs/index.md

 agent.get("https://huggingface.co/docs")
 agent.run("Go on the quicktour of PEFT")
 ```
-For more informatio on this example and how to use LaVague Core, see our [quick-tour](https://docs.lavague.ai/en/latest/docs/get-started/quick-tour/).
+For more information on this example and how to use LaVague, see our [quick-tour](https://docs.lavague.ai/en/latest/docs/get-started/quick-tour/).

 > Note, these examples use our default OpenAI API configuration and you will need to set the OPENAI_API_KEY variable in your local environment with a valid API key for these to work.
-For different API integrations, see our [ActionEngine integrations]().

 For an end-to-end example of LaVague in a Google Colab, see our [quick-tour notebook](https://colab.research.google.com/github/lavague-ai/lavague/blob/main/docs/docs/get-started/quick-tour-notebook/quick-tour.ipynb)